guihen01/RestApi-JIRA-Lib/README.md

 1. using JiraLib;            in your project, reference this package (package name : RestAPI-JIRA-Lib)
 2. using Newtonsoft.Json;    in your project,  reference this package
 3. using OfficeOpenXml;      only for JiraLib methods using Excel, such as GetAllUsersDetailToXL() or GetAllUsersToXL()
+4. using System.Threading.Tasks;   Routines are async methods and need the use of await  and async Task declaration instruction

 ![alt text](https://github.com/guihen01/RestApi-JIRA-Lib/blob/main/Get%20Users%20From%20Group/Screenshots/Capture%20How%20to%20use.PNG "Logo Title Text 1")